jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Too many of us on Main Street though calling ourselves consumers and taxpayers meant it was okay to assume "they" inside Big Business or Big Government is looking out for our best interest.

-Have you ever demanded to hospitals stock months of medical supplies?
+Have you ever demanded hospitals stock months of medical supplies?
 Have you ever seen a politicians pandemic plan?

-Why would "they" do these things, if you're not?
+Why would "they" do these things, if you don't care about it?

-Our problem is we've been obsessed with Left/Right politics and thought "fighting for our health-care" meant picking aside for (or against) policies like Obama-care.
+Our problem isn't that we don't care, it's that we've been obsessed with Left/Right politics and thought "fighting for our healthcare" meant picking aside for (or against) policies like Obama-care.
+But picking a side barely makes a difference.

-In the end, the Left's ideology of Big Government and the right's ideology of Big Business came together to make a philosophy of Big Problems for Main Street.
+Because, over the last several decades, the Left's ideology of Big Government and the right's ideology of Big Business came together to make a philosophy of Big Problems for Main Street.
 A 3500% increase in government and corporate middlemen means cleaners, paramedics, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.

 > A lab inspector from the state came and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
 That's an example of mindless bureaucracy.
 [Dr. Alieta Eck.](https://youtu.be/mafghkNmKgo?t=54)

 Talk to anyone on the frontline of today's pandemic and ask them if they feel ready.
 Face masks are already running low.
 So are disinfectant cleaners.
 Hand sanitizers are often empty.
 More ventilators are needed, but no one knows where to get them.
 Even with so many bureaucrats and historical examples, no one was planning for a disaster.

-Likewise, whenever there is a bad storm, our car and property insurance claim departments scramble to keep up.
+I can sympathise.
+Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up, as if we learned nothing form the storm last month.

-Long-time and loyal customers can wait hours to speak with somebody and months to get their checks.
-During my time, I'd often have to explain to customers why the insurance company takes their money digitally but insists on paying claims with paper checks sent via snail mail.
+As a result, long-time and loyal customers can wait hours to speak with somebody and months to get their checks.
+During my time, I'd have to (somehow) explain to customers why the insurance company takes their money digitally but insists on paying claims with paper checks sent via snail mail.

-I felt sorry for them.
+It sucked trying to explain the nonsense.
 These customers paid their bills, and their claim was approved.
 Yet, they were like a ship-wrecked man on a beach, desperately waving at passing ships because he has no real levers of power to wield.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SickWetIndusriverdolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/SickWetIndusriverdolphin" target="_blank" class="button small">Reader</a>

 _This is exactly how people respond after being on hold for 45 minutes.
-I'm sadly only exaggerating a bit.
+Sadly, I'm only exaggerating a bit.
 Credit: [Cast Away](https://en.wikipedia.org/wiki/Cast_Away)._

 There is no good reason my customers had to wait.
 But like I said above, the powerful managers and executives won't give regular people a fair deal if they don't have to.